vigneshpavan30-afk/Data-Analyst-Projects/README.md

-# Excel-project
+# Data-Analayst projects
-it is a excel project based on blinkit data.i create a dashboard using blinkit data.
+it is a excel project based on blinkit data.i create a dashboard using blinkit data.As well as i create same project using powerbi also.